Key Characteristics

 PA = Air Drive Pressure = 80 psi

-If the air drive pressure is raised to 100 psi then the outlet pressure will be near 3,900 psi at stall.
-The maximum air drive pressure rating on all pumps is 160 psi.
+Raising the air drive pressure to 100 psi would result in an outlet pressure around 3,900 psi at stall.
+All pumps have a maximum air drive pressure rating of 160 psi.

-The minimum air drive pressure to operate a pump is 15 psi and the maximum is 145 psi depending on pump used.
+The minimum air drive pressure required is 15 psi, maxing out at 145 psi depending on the pump.

 Double Air Head Pumps